KagisoSegobye/BlinkIT-Grocery-Data-Analysis/README.md

 ## 1. 📌 Background and Overview
 BlinkIT, a fast-growing quick-commerce platform, aims to streamline grocery delivery with an emphasis on customer satisfaction and operational efficiency.
 This Power BI dashboard project provides a detailed analysis of BlinkIT’s:

-*-Sales performance
+* Sales performance

-Product segmentation
+* Product segmentation

-Outlet dynamics
+* Outlet dynamics

 It uses integrated KPIs and advanced data visualizations to support decision-making in: